 Stellar template spectral energy distributions include a library of Phoenix Stellar Models and spectra of HST Standard Stars.

 The pull-down menu of Phoenix stellar models contains synthetic spectra spanning spectral types from O3 to M5, obtained using the Star, Brown Dwarf, and Planet Simulator.
 They use static, spherically symmetric, 1D simulations to completely describe the atmospheric emission spectrum.
 The models account for the formation of molecular bands, such as those of water vapor, methane, or titanium dioxide, solving for the transfer equation over more than 20,000 wavelength points on average, resulting in synthetic spectra with 2 Angstrom resolution.
 The line selection is repeated for each iteration of the model until it has converged and the thermal structure obtained.
 The models here are calculated with a cloud model, valid across the entire parameter range.
 Each model's name contains a concatenation of the spectral type, effective temperature, and gravity (log g value).

-Known issue: The effective temperature and gravity values for the A3V and A5V spectral types are identical, resulting in identical source spectra.
-The same is true for the G2V and G5V spectral types.
+Known issue: The effective temperature and gravity values for the G2V and G5V spectral types are identical, resulting in identical source spectra.
 A solution to this issue is currently being investigated.